nathan-cain15/bbh-xc/README.md

 ![image](https://user-images.githubusercontent.com/62317727/160259958-10358b5b-4f8d-4cd9-80fa-0236721d217f.png)

 Going into this I thought you would be able to tell if we peak too early, but it looks varied year to year and there is no general trend.
 This does not take into account how hard the courses are through which would affect that.
-Also you can clearly tell which meet was woodridge by the times.
 Now here is all the averages overlapped:
 ![image](https://user-images.githubusercontent.com/62317727/160257028-572cdfcb-6b84-454a-8ebd-98f63e8d67ab.png)
 ![image](https://user-images.githubusercontent.com/62317727/160257035-170971df-fa80-4acc-982c-56cc8f675b59.png)